 Photo: Dixie D. Vereen for The Washington Post

 Here, a mix of peppery watercress, juicy nectarines and thinly sliced red onion is tossed with a sweet-tangy balsamic vinaigrette and piled onto grilled chicken that has been pounded thin in the French paillard style.
-The result is an extraordinary meal that just might become your new regular.
+This balsamic chicken recipe is an extraordinary meal that just might become a new regular in your rotation.

 Feel free to substitute another leafy green, such as baby kale or arugula, or a different stone fruit, such as peaches or plums.